JobNmadu/jobnmadu.rbind.io/content/publication/journal-article20150101111.md

 summary: .
 tags:

-title: 'Multinomial logit analysis of choice of enterprise among maize/sorghum based cropping systems in Niger State, Nigeria'
+title: 'Multinomial logit analysis of choice of enterprise among maize/sorghum based cropping systems in Niger State'
 ---
 {{% alert note %}}
 Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.